MindsetConsulting/git-tutorial/README.md

 git branch <branch_name>
 ```

-Certainly!
-Here's the revised version with "Master" replaced by "Main" and the requested asterisk and addendum:

----

 # Git Branch Naming Convention

 When working on projects that may transition from a one-man team to a 20-developer team, maintaining a manageable code repository is crucial.
 Many Proof of Concept projects start with changes applied directly to the *Main* branch.
 As projects grow, establishing a proper branching strategy becomes essential.